 Data is reported by each state for its fiscal year, which ends June 30 in all but four states: New York (March 31), Texas (Aug.
 31), and Alabama and Michigan (both Sept.
 30).

-Data for fiscal years 2000-24 is based on final figures, but for fiscal 2025 it is based on estimated figures—the latest estimates, based on data collected from February to May 2025, some of which may still be subject to final adjustments—reported by state budget officials in semiannual surveys conducted by NASBO.
+Data for fiscal years 2000-24 is drawn from final figures, but for fiscal 2025 it relies on preliminary actual figures and fiscal 2026 enacted figures—the latest estimates, based on data collected from August to October 2025, some of which may still be subject to final adjustments—reported by state budget officials in semiannual surveys conducted by the National Association of State Budget Officers (NASBO).

 General fund reserves and balances may not reflect a state’s complete fiscal cushion.
 States may have additional resources to soften downturns, such as dedicated reserves outside of their general funds or rainy day accounts.
 In addition, the scope of general fund expenditures can differ across states, influencing how robust reserves and balances appear, so comparisons should be made with caution.
 For example, some states—such as Michigan—spend considerable amounts outside of their general funds, and Massachusetts includes all its major budgeted operating funds, such as certain transportation and health care funds, within its general fund.
 One way to standardize the size of reserves and balances is to calculate how many days a state could run solely on those funds, even though that scenario is highly unlikely.